eclipse-theia/theia/doc/Migration.md

 Introduced in `v1.19.0` was the feature to better support extension-packs which both contribute functionality and reference plugins (by `id`).
 The feature works best when there is no runtime plugin resolvement for system (builtin) plugins as it should be done at build time instead.
-In order not to change behavior today, the feature is behind an application prop (acting as a flag).
-If you want to enable better support for extension-packs and extension-dependencies as builtins the property should be turned off.
-You can disable the resolvement in your application's
-`package.json` like so:
+The feature is behind an application property, acting as a flag to enable/disable the feature.
+If you want to enable better support for extension-packs and extension-dependencies as builtins the property should be turned off (default).
+You can enable/disable the resolution of system plugin dependencies in your application's `package.json` like so:

 ```json